top of page

 To strengthen your adductor muscle, try this simple walking exercise:

-1. Stand with your feet parallel and a fist's width apart.
-Your head is right above your pelvis.
+1. Stand up straight with your feet parallel and about one fist-width apart.
+Make sure your head is aligned directly above your hips.

 Lastly, remember that your knees bear a lot of weight when you walk, so it's important to keep your weight at an appropriate level.